-31.3.2 ABS Modulator Valve
+31.2.2 ABS Modulator Valve

-This ABS system is equipped with four or five modulator valves, located between the brake chamber and the relay valve or quick release valve (Fig. 45).
-Note that on the basic ABS system, there is only one solenoid valve controlling the drive and tag axle wheels on the same side (tag axle is slave to drive axle).
+This ABS system is equipped with four modulator valves, located between the brake chamber and the relay valve or quick release valve (Fig. 46).
+Note that there is only one solenoid valve controlling the drive and tag axle wheels on the same side (tag axle is slave to drive axle).

-FIGURE 45: ABS MODULATOR VALVE
+FIGURE 46: ABS MODULATOR VALVE